-Mathematics has a clear influence on accountancy, architecture, biology, chemistry, economics, engineering, finance, physics, etc. At the same time mathematics is an active field of study in its own right.
+Mathematics has a clear influence on accountancy, architecture, biology, chemistry, economics, engineering, finance, physics, etc. At the same time it is an active field of research in its own right.

 The course is divided into three components or assessment objectives: